fossas/broker/docs/reference/faq.md

 _This question refers to FOSSA CLI's [`.fossa.yml` config file](https://github.com/fossas/fossa-cli/blob/master/docs/references/files/fossa-yml.md)_
 _and FOSSA CLI's [`fossa-deps` config file](https://github.com/fossas/fossa-cli/blob/master/docs/references/files/fossa-deps.md)._

-Broker itself does not, however when Broker runs FOSSA CLI, it does read those config files, so they are respected.
+Broker itself does not.
+However, when Broker runs FOSSA CLI, the CLI does read those config files, so they are respected.
-The main caveat however is that FOSSA CLI does not actually upload the results of the scan to FOSSA; Broker does.
+The main caveat is that FOSSA CLI does not actually upload the results of the scan to FOSSA; Broker does.

-This is done for a few reasons, but primarily in order to offer predictability and observability to the upload process, both for FOSSA and for IT organizations, since Broker performs extremely comprehensive tracing of low-level details in its debugging information.
+This is done for a few reasons, but primarily in order to offer predictability and observability to the upload process.
+This is useful both for FOSSA and for IT organizations, since this allows Broker to report extremely comprehensive tracing of low-level details in its debugging information.

 The upshot of this is that any `.fossa.yml` config file setting that controls how the project information is uploaded to FOSSA